wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 of `struct dictEntry` objects.
 Field `ht_used` tracks the number of entries in each of the two hash tables.
 Field `ht_size_exp` stores the log2 of the sizes of the `ht_table` array (hash table sizes are always powers of two).

+#### Incremental Rehashing

+When the number of entries exceeds a certain threshold (currently when the load factor grows above 1, or when rehashing is disabled but the load factor grows above 5), the hash table in the `dict` object will be resized via the rehashing operation.
+The rehashing operation iterates over entries in the first instance of the hash table (on index 0) and moves them to the second instance of the hash table (on index 1).
+If a rehashing is going on, insert operations will directly insert the new key into the second instance.
+Read operations, on the contrary, have to check both hash tables because the entry can reside in either of them depending on the rehashing progress.

 ### Disabling Persistence